SYL canal row: After SC nudge, Haryana CM Khattar to meet Punjab counterpart Mann on Oct 14 | Law-Order

 Water sharing from the SYL canal has been a bone of contention between the two states for several decades.

-Punjab has been demanding a reassessment of the Ravi-Beas river waters' volume while Haryana has been seeking completion of the SYL canal to get its share of 3.5 million acre-feet of the river waters.
+Punjab has been demanding a reassessment of the Ravi-Beas river waters' volume, while Haryana seeks completion of the SYL canal to get its share of 3.5 million acre-feet of the river waters.

+Shiromani Akali Dal (SAD) president Sukhbir Singh Badal on Tuesday issued a stern warning to Chief Minister Mann ''against reducing Punjab's river waters to a negotiable issue between Punjab and Haryana''.

+In a statement here, the SAD chief said it was shocking that the Punjab chief minister had not made the state government's stand clear before holding a meeting with his Haryana counterpart on this issue.

 The Centre had on September 6 informed the Supreme Court that the Punjab government was ''not cooperating'' in resolving the dispute.